Tehseen-Ajmal/Bank-and-Wallet/README.md

 ```bash
 msedgedriver.exe
 ```
-Make sure you have the matching ChromeDriver (or geckodriver) for your browser.
+Make sure you have the matching Driver for your browser.

 ### 4. LESCO Bill Fetching Script